 Via Toledo is another must-see, this is the modern hub of Naples, a 1.2km long shopping street between Piazza Dante and Piazza Trieste e Trento, near Piazza Plebiscito.

-A short walk away from Piazza Plebiscito there is a cluster of portside sights; the Palazzo Reale, Teatro di San Carlo and Castel Nuovo.
+A short walk away from Piazza Plebiscito there is a cluster of portside sights; the Palazzo Reale, Teatro di San Carlo, and Castel Nuovo.

 If there is only time for a weekend, Naples is a great place to spend a city break which allows enough time to discover the main attractions.
 When there is a longer period at disposal it’s also a fantastic holiday destination with island hopping and conquering the dramatic scenes of Sorrento and Amalfi coast.

-Genoa has a long history of human settlement, which also why you will find many beautiful buildings dating back to as far as the beginning of the Holy Roman Empire.
+Genoa has a long history of human settlement, which is also why you will find many beautiful buildings dating back to as far as the beginning of the Holy Roman Empire.

 This is also why admiring Roman architecture is also one of the best things to do in Genoa.
 Some places you should definitely see include the harbor, Porta Soprana, Via Garibaldi, the San Lorenzo Cathedral, and the Forte Begato.